-Photocopiable activities: 2C Language focus 1, p168; 2C Language focus 2, p169 b Ask Ss to share their ideas and decisions with the rest of the class.
+Photocopiable activities: 2C Language focus 1, p168; 2C Language focus 2, p169 App: 2C Language focus practice 1 and 2 b Ask Ss to share their ideas and decisions with the rest of the class.

 10 Put Ss in pairs, refer them to the photos on page 166 and give them a moment to choose one.
 Ss discuss the points given for their chosen photo.
 Monitor and help if necessary, writing any new vocabulary on the board.